Walter Ray Williams Jr.: Achievements

+Later career and standing in the sport

-Williams's longevity is evidenced by the fact that more than one-third of his 47 titles (17) and 6 of his 8 majors were earned after he reached age 40.
+17 (out of 47) of Williams's titles and 6 of his 8 majors were earned after he reached age 40.
 Williams' most recent PBA Tour title at the 2010 USBC Masters came after he reached age 50.
-In fact, Williams swept every major PBA statistical category in the 2009-10 season, leading the tour in earnings ($152,670), average (222.89), match play appearances (15), and overall competition points.
-(See PBA Bowling Tour: 2009-10 season.)
+Williams swept every major PBA statistical category in the 2009–10 season, leading the tour in earnings ($152,670), average (222.89), match play appearances (15), and overall competition points.

 On his longevity and future plans, Williams said in 2009:

-Williams was named "Male Bowler of the Decade" (2000–2009) in the Winter, 2010 issue of U.S. Bowler—an incredible accomplishment considering he started the decade at age 40.
-He won his unprecedented seventh PBA Player of the Year award in 2010, becoming the oldest player in history (50) to earn that honor.
+Williams was named "Male Bowler of the Decade" (2000–2009) in the Winter, 2010 issue of U.S. Bowler.
+He won his then-unprecedented seventh PBA Player of the Year award in 2010, becoming the oldest player in history (50) to earn that honour.

 He is a member of the USBC and PBA Halls of Fame, a member of the World Horseshoe Pitching Hall of Fame, and was a two-time past president of the Professional Bowlers Association.

 In the 2008–09 season, the PBA's 50th, the PBA commissioned a panel of bowling experts to recognize the "50 Greatest Players of the Last 50 Years."
 Williams finished second on the list, behind only Earl Anthony.
-On an ESPN telecast January 25, 2009, Nelson Burton Jr. noted that the voting was close, but Anthony reached the #1 spot primarily for having more major titles than Williams (10 to 7 at the time).
-Williams was gracious in accepting second-place honors:
+On an ESPN telecast on January 25, 2009, Nelson Burton Jr. noted that the voting was close, but Anthony reached the #1 spot primarily for having more major titles than Williams (ten to seven at the time).
+Williams states that:

 On December 10, 2016, Williams made it to the final match of the PBA Shark Championship in Reno, NV.
 A victory would have made Williams the oldest player (57 years, 65 days) to ever win a regular PBA Tour event, but he was defeated in the finals by Canadian François Lavoie.
-John Handegard continues to hold the distinction as oldest PBA Tour champion at 57 years, 55 days.
+John Handegard continues to hold the distinction as the oldest PBA Tour champion at 57 years, 55 days.

 In his later career, Williams has experimented with a two-handed "shovel style" delivery, and began using it in some PBA50 tournaments.
-At the River City Extreme Open in July, 2019, he shot a 300 game in qualifying using the two-handed approach.
+At the River City Extreme Open in July 2019, he shot a 300 game in qualifying using the two-handed approach.

 Through 2019, Williams had bowled in over 1,000 PBA tournaments.
-He has continued bowling at a high level despite reaching age 60 in 2019.
 From 2016 to 2019, Williams bowled in at least 34 PBA events every year (more than 40 events from 2017 to 2019), and cashed over $110,000 in three of the four years.

 Horseshoes

 Williams has also won six Men's World Horseshoe Pitching titles.
-He was invited to pitch horseshoes at the White House with President George H. W. Bush in 1989.
-He finished second in the 2005 World Horseshoe Pitching Championships after switching from right handed to left handed.
+He was invited to pitch horseshoes at the White House with President George H.W.
+Bush in 1989.
+After switching his throwing hand from right to left, he finished second in the 2005 World Horseshoe Pitching Championships.